nwhitehead/pybook/README.md

 but the results of the query function do not affect the state (original state is unmodified).
 Default query function dumps local state using pretty printer.

+Can also just show list of names of checkpoint states, that would be useful in itself.
+Make it easy to start a new page based on an existing saved state.

 ## Implementation Notes